cksystemsteaching/selfie/book.md

 2. For you to improve your level of understanding.
 By reading this book you start asking questions whose answers you can confirm by interacting with selfie on your computer.
 3. For us to make sure there is nothing important missing.
 Selfie is self-referential on multiple levels which means that if there was something important missing, selfie would not work as intended.

 In order to interact with selfie effectively and, more importantly, with joy, we ask you to do something that is already quite scary for many students, even though it is similar to using a chat app, just not for chatting with people but with a machine.
 In short, you need to learn how to use a terminal app.
-Most laptops have a terminal app pre-installed already but even if yours does not, you do not have to install one but just use a terminal in your web browser.
+Most laptops have a terminal app pre-installed already but even if yours does not, you do not have to install one but just use a terminal in your web browser, which is in fact the easiest way to get access.
 The homepage of selfie tells you all about how to get started:

 ```
 https://github.com/cksystemsteaching/selfie